JoyTaribagshaw/module-1-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and my code reveiwer for making this project possible
+I would like to give a warm thank you to [Cindy Shin](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>